senbox-org/esa-snappy/README.md

 finally providing a Python package named *snappy*, but this lead to conflicts as other common Python packages exist with this name.
 E.g., various state-of-the-art Python packages (such as xarray, dask) could not be used.
 Moreover, the *snappy* package could only be used with Python versions <= 3.6.
-The new *esa_snappy* plugin now provides a Python package with the same name *esa_snappy* which also supports the more recent Python versions up to 3.10.
+The new *esa_snappy* plugin now provides a Python package with the same name *esa_snappy* which, along with the current jpy version, supports the more recent Python versions 3.6 to 3.10.

-Before you can start using the SNAP API or developing SNAP operator plugins with Python you need to install *esa_snappy* as plugin in SNAP and configure SNAP for the desired Python version.
+Before you can start using the SNAP API or developing SNAP operator plugins with Python you need to install *esa_snappy* in SNAP and configure SNAP for the desired Python version.
 This procedure is described in the following.

 Installation